johandry/blog/README.md

-# Johandry's Blog
+# My Blog

 This is the source code and content of my [blog](http://blog.johandry.com).
 It's built with [Hugo](https://gohugo.io/), a great framework to build static web sites.

 Most of the actions are automated in a Makefile, so most of the required actions are done with `make`, but everything else is documented here.

 The main requirement for this blog is [Hugo](https://gohugo.io/), install it executing: `brew install hugo`.

-After clonning the repository, download (or clone) the blog theme:
+After cloning the repository, download (or clone) the blog theme:

 ```bash
 mkdir themes